History Programme of Study

 Being an all-through school has enabled us to create a bespoke programme that builds on skills and knowledge across the whole school.

-- We enhance the curriculum by utilising the skills of our Secondary colleagues to deepen subject knowledge of both staff and students.
+- We enhance the curriculum within the Primary phase, by utilising the skills of our Secondary colleagues to deepen the subject knowledge of both staff and students.

-- Units with key objectives have been planned by the Primary staff in order to ensure there is continuity and progression from Reception to Year 6 and into KS3.
+- Units with key objectives have been planned by the Primary staff in order to ensure there is continuity and progression from Reception to Year 6 and into KS3 and KS4

-- The command words: Describe, Explain and Compare are used when planning activities, to enable children, when they are developmentally ready, to show their historical understanding; this leads directly into the KS3 requirements from Year 7.
+- The command words: Describe, Explain and Compare are used when planning activities, to enable children, when they are developmentally ready, to show their historical understanding; this leads directly into the KS3 requirements FOR KS3 and KS4

 - At Gildredge House, we recognise that experiences and enrichment opportunities help to bring the subject of History alive.
 There will therefore be opportunities to: